-A recent World Health Organization says air pollution kills 7 million people every year and 93 percent of children under the age of 15 breathe so much polluted air it puts their health and development at risk.
+A recent World Health Organization report says air pollution kills 7 million people every year.
+In addition, more than 90% of children under the age of 15 breathe so much polluted air it puts their health and development at risk.

 - Stay inside if possible when pollen counts are high or air quality is poor.
 Avoid or limit strenuous outdoor activity to early morning hours when pollen and ozone levels tend to be lower.
-Instead of jogging outdoors, work out at a fitness center or take a power-walk through the mall.
+Instead of jogging outdoors, work out at a fitness center or take a power-walk through a shopping mall.

 How One City Is Fighting Back Against Climate Change

 Springfield, Massachusetts is regularly listed among the worst cities for asthma and allergies in the United States.
 It’s reported that asthma affects 16 percent of the population (compared to 10.8 percent in the state) and 20 percent of schoolchildren in Springfield Public Schools.

 Why is Springfield’s asthma rate so high?
 It’s a combination of factors, including air quality.
 The city sits in a valley in western Massachusetts.
 Air pollution arrives from the south and west, coming from as far away as New York and Pennsylvania.
 Two major highways cross through residential neighborhoods, many with homes more than 75 years old.

 “Air pollution settles in our valley,” says Sarita Hudson, manager of the Pioneer Valley Asthma Coalition.
 The Coalition brings together healthcare organizations, public health agencies, community groups and others to address asthma in Springfield and other towns in western Massachusetts.
 “There’s traffic-related air pollution.
 And with older homes, there are problems with mold, pests and poor ventilation, which can trigger asthma.”